anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <details>
 <summary>Abstract</summary>

-In this talk I will gently introduce the notion of Yang--Mills instantons in higher dimensions, in particular, in dimensions 7 and 8.
+In this talk I will gently introduce the notion of Yang—Mills instantons in higher dimensions, in particular, in dimensions 7 and 8.
 I will also briefly discuss the current research in this area, including my own, and how it fits into the bigger picture.

 <br><br>

 After reviewing 4-dimensional instantons, I will discuss the main physical motivations behind higher-dimensional instantons, by following the historical development of the subject.
-Then, I will introduce Güraydin—Nicolai instantons and Fairlie—Nuyts—Fubini—Nicolai (FNFN) instantons on \mathbb{R}^7 and \mathbb{R}^8 respectively.
-These are the earliest examples of instantons in dimensions 7 and 8 respectively, analogous to the BPST instantons on \mathbb{R}^4.
+Then, I will introduce Güraydin—Nicolai instantons and Fairlie—Nuyts—Fubini—Nicolai (FNFN) instantons on $$\mathbb{R}^7$$ and $$\mathbb{R}^8$$ respectively.
+These are the earliest examples of instantons in dimensions 7 and 8 respectively, analogous to the BPST instantons on $$\mathbb{R}^4$$.

 <br><br>